 Academic: Nick Bostrom, Vincent C. Müller and the program committee.

 Managerial: Sean O’Heigeartaigh, Alexandre Erler, Daniel Dewey, Stuart Armstrong et al.

 The conference explores questions such as: How can we best predict the impact of as future intelligent and superintelligent machines?
 How can we combine ideas from computer science, mathematics and philosophy to best estimate this impact?
 What will be the impacts of AGI on the world?
 Which directions of research should be most explored, and which should be de-emphasized or avoided?
 What can we do to best ensure scientific rigour in this non-experimental academic field?
 What are the best ideas and methods for ensuring both safety and predictability of advanced AI systems?
 Can we lay the foundations to a field of rigorous study of realistic AGI control methods that lead to implementable security protocols?

 The Call for Papers is online (with a $1000 prize, sponsored by the Singularity Institute).
-A selection of papers from this conference will be published in a special volume of the Journal of Experimental & Theoretical Artificial Intelligence in 2013.
+A selection of papers from this conference will be published in a special volume of the Journal of Experimental & Theoretical Artificial Intelligence.

 - August 31st, 2012: Deadline for abstract submissions

 - September 30th, 2012: Notification of paper acceptance or rejection

 - December 10th and 11th, 2012: AGI-Impacts Conference